maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPEN 411/Lectures/Lecture 7.md

 		On the other hand, a fully associative cache will have a higher hit rate. → The cost is way too high due to how complex it is to design.
 		*The biggest bump comes from moving from a DM to a 2-way set associative cache.*

+==FA is expensive since they are no more index bits meaning they can be placed any where in the cache, and due to this and long tags, it becomes way too expensive to implement.==

 ==People realized that we don’t need a FA, we might rather have a 4-way or a 8-way set associative cache.==